Cleavers (Zhu Yang Yang)

 Also Known As: N/A

 Meridians: Kidney, Liver, Bladder

-Parts Most Frequently Used: Above Ground Aerial Parts of the Herb.
+Parts Most Frequently Used: Above Ground Aerial Parts

 Flavors/Temps: Astringent, Bitter, Slightly Sweet, Cooling

-Caution: Generally considered safe and edible.
+Caution: Considered safe and edible.

 History/Folklore: Cleavers are used both internally and externally.
 As a poultice the herb is useful for treating wounds and a variety of stubborn skin disorders.
 It is cooling and soothing.
-Internally it is commonly used as a tonic for the kidney, liver and lymphatic systems, making it useful for treating edema, arthritis, ear and throat infections, cleansing the blood, soothing the bladder and treating a wide variety of skin disorders.
+Internally it is commonly used as a tonic for the kidney, liver, and lymphatic systems, making it useful for treating edema, arthritis, ear and throat infections, cleansing the blood, soothing the bladder and treating a wide variety of skin disorders.

-The name “aparine” derives from the Greek word meaning to “lay hold of” or “seize.”
+The botanical name “aparine” derives from the Greek word meaning to “lay hold of” or “seize.”
 In Europe the dried, matted foliage was used to stuff mattresses and the roots were used to make a permanent red dye.
 Deer are also known to bed down in dense patches of cleavers, also commonly called, “Bedstraw.”